How to respond to the signals you and your colleagues are sending – to ensure the success of your change programme.

 - Explain what the change ‘means for me’ – your colleague, as an individual

-Exploring the new world
+Step three: Watch people exploring the new world

 Having moved on from denial and resistance, colleagues start to explore the ‘new world’.
 During the exploration stage, there is an outburst of energy as colleagues turn their attention to the future.